Scholarship helps bring two PhD Candidates closer to their goals in mental health research

 “The proposed research will involve contrasting performance of OCD patients to age-matched healthy controls and other patient population (for example, Parkinson’s disease patients) on cognitive tests that have been shown to differentially engage dorsal and ventral striatum,” Hiebert said.
 “We will compare behavioural performance as well as neural activity in these brain regions using functional magnetic resonance imaging (fMRI).”

 Hiebert aims to gain a greater understanding of the striatal circuitry in patients with OCD, which could have treatment implications in the future.

 As the recipients of the scholarship, Hiebert and Tavares will meet with McKinnon to discuss their research projects.
-They have also been invited to attend the 2015 Golf Tournament, where they will have the opportunity to speak about the importance of their research.
+They have also been invited to attend the 2015 Golf Tournament and Dinner, where they will have the opportunity to speak about the importance of their research.

 “I look forward to meeting with the donors and sharing our common interest in mental health research,” Hiebert said.

-Both the recipients hope to show their appreciation for the award at the next golf tournament and through continued hard work in the field of mental health.
+Both the recipients hope to show their appreciation for the award at the next Golf Tournament and Dinner and through continued hard work in the field of mental health.

-For more information on The Jonathan & Joshua Memorial Graduate Scholarship and the annual Golf Tournament, visit www.jonandjoshgolf.ca
+For more information on The Jonathan & Joshua Memorial Graduate Scholarship and the annual Golf Tournament and Dinner, visit www.jonandjoshgolf.ca.